miry/online_games_bots/README.md

+**THIS PROJECT IS NOT MAINTAINED ANYMORE**

 A simple bot for autobuilding and missions.
+Tested on Linux and MacOS.

 ## Settings